LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In addition, the causes that cause the inhomogeneity, the output permanent magnet, are also known.
 As a result, there is the possibility of using the shimming process or checking the permanent magnets used in advance before they are used in a Hallbach configuration.

-In order to measure the magnets individually, there are already implementations that use different measurement methods to determine the field strength of individual magnets.
-Individual measuring points are recorded.
+In order to measure the magnets individually, there are already implementations that use different measurement methods to determine the field strength of individual magnets and individual measuring points are recorded.
 This data is then evaluated in separate software [@Wickenbrock_2021].

 There are two ways of using the data from the magnets that were previously measured: